portworx/px-docs/portworx-flannel-userns.md

 Verify that the Portworx cluster is running via "/opt/pwx/bin/pxctl status".
 All nodes should be present through the host IP address.

+### Start Applications

+When deploying an application that takes advantage of Portworx storage with User Namespaces , containers must also run with `–userns=host`.
+Failure to run applications with `-userns=host` will result in **Permission Denied** error.

 ### Reference Links:

 [http://chunqi.li/2015/10/10/Flannel-for-Docker-Overlay-Network/](http://chunqi.li/2015/10/10/Flannel-for-Docker-Overlay-Network/)